Updated: Jul 23, 2024

 When deciding whether it makes sense to have an online savings account vs. traditional savings, think about what you need most.
 And remember to compare the basics like fees, rates and account access.

-You might consider opening a BMO Harris Savings Builder Account if you already have other accounts with the bank.
+You might consider opening a BMO Savings Builder Account if you already have other accounts with the bank.

 On the pro side, you can bank in person at a branch if you need to.
 You can also link a debit card to your savings account for convenient withdrawals.